famedly/dart-vodozemac/README.md

 1. Make necessary changes in `rust/src/bindings.rs`
 2. Then run `flutter_rust_bridge_codegen generate` to generate the rust bindings
 3. Now use those code generated in `dart/lib/generated/` to write/modify documented wrapper code in `dart/lib/api.dart`
+4. Then, cd into `dart` directory and run `dart run import_sorter:main` to sort imports
+5. Run tests locally and then open a PR

 ### Running tests
 ```